 These are the standard inquiries we make for each employment verification in each background check.
 Even then, there are certain industries which require more in depth inquiries.
 A case in point is the US Department of Transportation (DOT).
 In such cases, we conduct detailed inquiries in line with the industry standards.

-How the Employment Verifications Are Carried out?
+How Are the Employment History Verifications Carried Out?

-Our employment verifications are carried out by our experienced team of experts.
+Our employment history verifications are carried out by our experienced team of experts.
 Each verification is processed using a thorough investigative process aimed at verifying applicant’s information.

-Unlike many other companies services, our employment verification doesn’t rely on automated verifications or hands-off approaches like faxes and telephone calls.
+Unlike many other companies’ services, our employment verification doesn’t rely on automated verifications or hands-off approaches like faxes and telephone calls.
 We establish direct contact with the employer, verify their authenticity and then ascertain the veracity of an applicant’s claims.

 The reason for this approach is the rising incidences of applicant fraud.
 This includes company names, job titles, salaries, and employment dates.
 Unless carefully investigated, such fraudsters can pass for real applicants.